Top Six Destinations In Austria

 Good to know before you go

 - Tipping is customary in Austria.
-The average is around 10% but it can commonly go to 15%.
+The average is around 10%, but it can commonly go up to 15%.
 Always check the bill as sometimes it is included in the charge.
-Simply say “Danke” (thank you) when paying the bill and servers will know to keep the change.
+Say “Danke” (thank you) when paying the bill, and servers will know to keep the change.
 Don’t leave money on the table.
-Servers sometimes don’t receive tips included on a credit card, so always try to tip in cash whenever possible.
+Servers sometimes don’t receive tips on a credit card, so always try to tip in cash whenever possible.
 For bars, the norm is to round up to the nearest euro.

-Housekeeping and bellmen are often included in the bill but it is still nice to leave 1-2 euros per night on top of that for housekeepers.
+Housekeeping and bellmen are often included in the bill, but it is still nice to leave 1-2 euros per night on top of that for housekeepers.
 Taxis round up to the nearest euro or 10%.
-Credit cards are used but many restaurants and cafes in Austria still only allow cash payment.
+Credit cards are used, but many restaurants and cafes in Austria still only allow cash payments.
 Carry cash, or be prepared to walk the streets cranky as you look for an ATM

 - Driving in Austria was relatively easy, even in the Alps.
-The roads are excellent and well maintained.
-We did not travel in the winter, but we expect roads to be well cleared.
+The roads are excellent and well-maintained.
+We did not travel in the winter, but we expect roads to be well-cleared.
 Wearing a seatbelt is compulsory.
 Using your mobile phone while driving is strictly prohibited.
 People seemed respectful drivers and not aggressive.
 An international driver’s permit (IDP) is mandatory at all times.
 Austrian motorways are toll roads without toll gates.
 Instead, you buy a vignette that comes in the form of a windscreen sticker or a digital pass.
-Check with your rental car company if it comes with the rental, if not get one at the local gas station.
+Check with your rental car company if it comes with the rental.
+If not, get one at the local gas station.
 Lights are optional during daylight.
-Like most other countries in Europe, it’s compulsory to carry a warning triangle in the vehicle at all times, and it can not be in the trunk.
+Like most European countries, it’s compulsory to carry a warning triangle in the vehicle at all times, and it can not be in the trunk.

-- Parking meters are pretty standard across, in big cities and small towns.
+- Parking meters are pretty standard across big cities and small towns.
 We found some that only take coins.
 That can be problematic if you only have paper bills.
-Buy some snacks upon your arrival at the airport to get some loose change.
+Buy some snacks upon arrival at the airport to get loose change.
 Most parking was reasonable but, as expected, pricey in the big cities.